-As explained in Note 25, the accompanying consolidated financial statements as at 31 December 2018 include a free reserve for possible risks amounting to TL 120,000 thousands, of which TL 60,000 thousands and TL 60,000 thousands was provided in current and prior years respectively by the Group management for possible results of the circumstances which may arise from possible changes in the economy and market conditions and include the reversal of deferred tax asset at an amount of TL 13,200 thousands, which was accounted based on the free provision provided in 31 December 2017.
-Due to this provision which does not meet the accounting principles of IAS 37, the "Retained earnings" as of 31 December 2018 is understated by TL 46,800 thousands after deducting the tax effect, the other provisions are overstated by TL 120,000 thousands and the "net income" is understated by TL 73,200 thousands.
+As explained in Note 26, the accompanying consolidated financial statements as at 31 December 2019 include a free reserve for possible risks amounting to TL 120,000 thousands which were provided in prior years by the Group management for possible results of the circumstances which may arise from possible changes in the economy and market conditions that is not permitted by IAS 37.
+Had the Group did not provide such provision, "Retained earnings" and "Provisions" would increase and decrease by TL 120,000 thousands respectively.